-- 6. [10 points] Linear Latent Models.
+- (a) Show that this alternative model is equivalent to the standard one.
+[5 points] - (b) Derive the mean and covariance of $p(\mathbf{y}|\mathbf{x})$ within the alternative model in the PCA limit, $\psi \to 0$.
+[10 points] - 6.
+[10 points] Linear Latent Models.
 We seek to model D-dimensional data vectors using a K-dimensional latent space, with a linear mapping between them. - (a) How many parameters need to be fit for each of two possible models: probabilistic principal components analysis (PPCA) and factor analysis (FA)?
 [Just count the raw parameters, don't worry about accounting for degeneracies.]
 [4 points] - (b) Recall that the K-dimensional PCA subspace projection can be found by learning the weights of a linear auto-encoder network by gradient descent in the squared reconstruction error.
-Is the same true of FA if the uniquenesses (noise variances) are known?
-Explain (giving the reconstruction cost function if there is one).
+Is the same true of FA if the uniquenesses (another term for the output noise variances Ψ{dd}) are known?
+Explain, giving the reconstruction cost function if there is one.
 [3 points] - (c) What about if the uniquenesses are to be learnt too?
 [3 points]

-BONUS QUESTIONS: please attempt the question above first.
+BONUS QUESTIONS: please attempt the questions above before answering these.

 7. [Bonus: 10 points] Consistent beliefs.
-A friend (perhaps not for much longer) reports that he is willing to bet on the following beliefs about two events A and B, at least one of which must occur (i.e. $P(\neg A \lor \neg B) = 0$ ):
+A friend (perhaps not for much longer) reports that he is willing to bet on the following beliefs about two events A and B, at least one of which must occur (i.e. $P(\neg A \lor \neg B) = 0$):